canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/Roadmap.md

   * 1 day per month / seek CIO support
   * Open sourcing a Govt. code repository?
 * How to work with open source sessions - online learning, videos, meet & greet social - Start June 2018, monthly social
+  * Tentative: Work with Canada School of Public Service to provide course (should be leveraging external material as well) - Fall 2018

 ## Whitepaper contributions